GridTools/gt4py/docs/gt4py/arrays.rst

 Supported Buffer Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The user is free to choose a buffer interface (or multiple) as long as it is supported by ``numpy.asarray`` in case a CPU backend is chosen or ``cupy.asarray`` for a GPU backend respectively.
-If multiple buffer interfaces are implementedm the provided information needs to agree otherwise the behaviour is undefined.
-Similarly the backend is also free to choose what buffer interface to use in order to retrieve the required information (e.g. pointer, strides, etc.) In particular, we support the following interfaces to expose a buffer:
+The user is free to choose a buffer interface (or multiple) as long as it is supported by :code:`numpy.asarray` in case a CPU backend is chosen or :code:`cupy.asarray` for a GPU backend respectively.
+If multiple buffer interfaces are implemented the provided information needs to agree otherwise the behaviour is undefined.
+Similarly the backend is also free to choose what buffer interface to use in order to retrieve the required information (e.g. pointer, strides, etc.)
+In particular, we support the following interfaces to expose a buffer:

 * `__array_interface__ <https://omz-software.com/pythonista/numpy/reference/arrays.interface.html>`_ (CPU backends)
 * `__cuda_array_interface__ <https://numba.pydata.org/numba-doc/dev/cuda/cuda_array_interface.html>`_ (GPU backends)
 * `python buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_ (CPU backends)

-Internally, gt4py uses the utilities `gt4py.utils.as_numpy` and `gt4py.utils.as_cupy` to retrieve the buffers.
-GT4Py
-developers are advised to always use those utilities as to guarantee support across gt4py as the supported interfaces are extended.
+Internally, gt4py uses the utilities :code:`gt4py.utils.as_numpy` and :code:`gt4py.utils.as_cupy` to retrieve the buffers.
+GT4Py developers are advised to always use those utilities as to guarantee support across gt4py as the supported interfaces are extended.

 Dimension Mapping
 ^^^^^^^^^^^^^^^^^

-The user can optionally implement a ``__gt_dims__`` attribute in the object implementing any of the supported buffer interfaces.
-As a fallback if neither is specified the dimensions given in the annotations (by means of ``gtscript.Field``) are assumed.
+The user can optionally implement a :code:`__gt_dims__` attribute in the object implementing any of the supported buffer interfaces.
+As a fallback if neither is specified the dimensions given in the annotations (by means of :code:`gtscript.Field`) are assumed.
 The returned object should be a tuple of strings labeling the dimensions in index order.

-Valid dimension strings are ``"I"``, ``"J"``, ``"K"`` as well as decimal string representations of integer numbers to denote data dimensions.
+Valid dimension strings are :code:`"I"`, :code:`"J"`, :code:`"K"` as well as decimal string representations of integer numbers to denote data dimensions.

-Developers are advised to use the utility ``gt4py.utils.get_dims(storage, annotation)``, which implements this lookup.
+Developers are advised to use the utility :code:`gt4py.utils.get_dims(storage, annotation)`, which implements this lookup.

 Note: Support for xarray can be added manually by the user by means of the mechanism described